Definition - What does Egg Quality mean?

 - Certain pelvic infections

 - Genital tuberculosis

 - Some women are born with ovaries that do not have the capability to produce quality eggs.
 Women with this condition fail to reach puberty and usually never have a period.

 Egg quality is determined by measuring hormonal levels of the fluid present in the ovarian follicles.
-High levels of follicular hormones such as estradiol, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) indicate the presence of high-quality eggs.
+High levels of follicular hormones such as estradiol, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) can indicate the presence of high-quality eggs.